Be a part of a community: you’ll do that here.

 - Members must always strive to represent the values of their chapter and their national organization.
 These members provide an extensive network which is an advantage when seeking internships and beginning your career.
 It is our hope you take the time to research all that our fraternities and sororities have to offer.
 Remember that this is a lifetime commitment and not just an experience you will have for your undergraduate days at Southeast.

-- Sorority recruitment is a formal process for prospective sorority members to meet women of the seven Panhellenic Association chapters at Southeast.
-For prospective new members this is an opportunity to learn about the principles, standards, traditions, and programming of each individual sorority.
+- Sorority recruitment is a formal process for prospective sorority members to meet women of the seven College Panhellenic Council chapters at Southeast.
+For prospective new members, this is an opportunity to learn about the principles, standards, traditions, and programming of each sorority.

 - Formal recruitment begins with prospective new members visiting each chapter on the first day of recruitment, known as Go Greek Night.
-The second round of recruitment, Philanthropy Night, affords the prospective new member the opportunity to discuss with up to six chapters their philanthropy.
+The second round of recruitment, Philanthropy Night, allows the prospective new member to discuss with up to six chapters their philanthropy.
 Sisterhood Night, round three, highlights the many ways sorority women celebrate their sisterhood and their bond of sisterhood for one another.
-During the Sisterhood Night a prospective new member may visit up to four chapters.
-During the final invitational event, Preference Night, a prospective new member may attend up to two chapter events which are more formal in nature.
+During the Sisterhood Night, a prospective new member may visit up to four chapters.
+During the final invitational event, Preference Night, a prospective new member may attend up to two chapter events which are more formal.
 You must register before Formal Recruitment and attend every event during the Formal Recruitment process with excuses only permitted for class and work.
 After the Preference Night event, potential new members rank their choices and the sororities submit a preference list.
 The next day is Bid Day where potential women find out what chapter they will be joining!